Steelcase Gesture Review (2026)

 What the Gesture does well

 • LiveBack adapts to posture changes without adjustment.
 The flexing backrest maintains lumbar contact during recline without requiring you to stop and readjust a lumbar knob.
+I shift posture constantly and never think about it.

 Where the Gesture falls short